 Although the vSAN Witness Host is not part of the vSphere Cluster, it is contributing disks to the vSAN Cluster.
 Because the vSAN Witness Host is contributing to vSAN, it is strenuously recommended to be the same build as the vSAN Data Nodes.
 It is generally required to be the same release of vSAN.

-It is important to keep in mind, that the vSAN Witness Host is an ESXi instance.
+It is important to remember, that the vSAN Witness Host is an ESXi instance.
 Whether it is physical or virtual, it is patched the same as any other ESXi host.

 The illustrations above have only addressed the context of the vSAN Witness Host (which could be physical or virtual), and not the vSAN Witness Appliance.